Bulk-to-boundary anyon fusion from microscopic models: Bulk-to-boundary fusion events

 In the following, consider puncture-encoded qubits within a topological phase, as in Ref.\,\cite{laubscher2019universal}.
 To be able to teleport logical information from one phase to the other, one has to interface the two codes with a suitable domain wall.
 It has to tunnel exactly the right anyons whose ribbon operators span the logical Pauli group.
 To connect the macroscopic physics described by the tunneling of anyons with a microscopic model, Eq.\,\eqref{eq:fusion_mult_general} is of essence.
 Starting from a microscopic description in terms of a subgroup and a 2-cocycle on it, it allows to check which domain walls can be used to teleport logical information from side of the domain wall to the other.
 In this section, we show how twisted non-Abelian models can be interfaced with twisted Abelian models to teleport a qubit, respectively qudit.
 In particular, we use Eq.\,\eqref{eq:purecondensation} to construct tunneling tables that show which anyons can be transported though a given domain wall with local operations.
 We illustrate the concept via two examples, namely how different twisted $S_3$ models can be interfaced with a twisted $\bZ_2$ (double-semion) model and a twisted $\bZ_3$ model.
 After that we comment on how to find suitable microscopic models for more general phases that allow for teleportation of logical information from an Abelian to a non-Abelian phase.
+Moreover, we comment on the origin of universal quantum computation with non-Abelian islands in an Abelian codes.

 Imagine we want to interface a non-Abelian model, for example $\vV^\omega(S_3)$, with an Abelian one, for example $\vV^{\omega'}(\bZ_N)$.
-Any domain wall between such two models is equivalent to a boundary of a stacked model, for example $\vV^{\omega\overline{\omega'}}(S_3\times \bZ_N)$, see Section \ref{sec:folding}.
+Any domain wall between such two models is equivalent to a boundary of a stacked model, for example $\vV^{\omega\overline{\omega'}}(S_3\times \bZ_N)$, see Section~\ref{sec:folding}.
 In the following, we will illustrate how this folding trick is used to construct the tunneling tables in two examples, where $\vV^\omega(S_3)$ is interfaced with $\vV^{\omega'}(\bZ_N$) for $N=2,3$.
 In particular, the 3-cocycles $\omega$ on $S_3$ have to be in different cohomology classes to tunnel anyons non-trivially through the domain wall.